-Ginataang Bilo bilo (or Ginataang Halo-halo) is a popular merienda (afternoon snack) to us Filipinos.
+Ginataang Bilo bilo (or Ginataang Halo-halo) is a popular Filipino afternoon snack or dessert.

-It is made of glutinous or sticky rice balls, plantain bananas, sweet potatoes and tapioca pearls cooked in coconut milk, to make it more special, jackfruit is also usually added.
-It is sweet and delicious and can be eaten either hot or cold.
+Made with glutinous rice balls, plantain bananas, sweet potatoes and tapioca pearls that is cooked in sweet coconut milk, and to make it more special, jackfruit is also usually added.

 When we were young, I remember my mama would buy freshly grounded glutinous rice from the local marketplace.
 She would have to buy the glutinous rice from the rice vendor herself and bring it to the grinder afterward.

 Nowadays you can buy a bag of glutinous or sticky rice flour and just add water to it and they are ready to use.